narasimhareddy04/Analyzation-and-Simulation-of-Robotic-arm-in-Matlab-and-Vrep/README.md

 This gives orientation of end effector
 [x;y;z] are coordinates of end effector e.g. robo([T(0,0,0) [0;0;10];0 0 0 1])
-and it will show a arm in this position in MATLAB figure if possible ,else will get very close to it
+and it will show a arm in this position in MATLAB figure if possible ,else will get very close to it.
+Created an industrial office type environment in Vrep and had simulated a UR-5 robotic arm for pick and place operation using Peter Corke robotics toolbox in Matlab